Common English Mistakes Italian Writers Make

 6. Overly Long and Elaborated Sentences

 Italian academic prose values formal elegance and rhetorical elaboration.
 Long, multi-clause sentences are markers of intellectual authority in Italian academic culture.
 The same sentence in English reads as unclear, exhausting, and structurally confused.
-This is not a judgment about which tradition is superior.
+This isn't a judgment about which tradition is superior.
 It's a practical observation about what English journal editors and reviewers expect.

 English academic writing favors shorter sentences with clear subject-verb-object structure.
 The main point is stated early.
 Supporting context follows in separate sentences.
 A sentence that builds through multiple subordinate clauses toward its main claim may be admired in Italian.
 In English it will be flagged by reviewers as "unclear" or "difficult to follow."
+For more on the general principles of paragraph and sentence structure for English academic writing, see our article on ideal paragraph length and structure.

 Common error

-- Italian-influenced: "In the light of the theoretical framework proposed by previous scholars in the field, and taking into account the methodological limitations that have been identified in prior empirical studies on this topic, it seems reasonable to suggest that a more nuanced approach to the analysis of the relationship between the variables under consideration may be warranted."
+• Italian-influenced: "In the light of the theoretical framework proposed by previous scholars in the field, and taking into account the methodological limitations that have been identified in prior empirical studies on this topic, it seems reasonable to suggest that a more nuanced approach to the analysis of the relationship between the variables under consideration may be warranted."

-- Stronger in English: "Previous theoretical frameworks and empirical studies on this topic have significant methodological limitations.
+• Stronger in English: "Previous theoretical frameworks and empirical studies on this topic have significant methodological limitations.
 A more nuanced analytical approach is needed."

 The fix